catherineluse/custom-forum/README.md

 2. What if Reddit communities had built-in features for hosting meetups, similar to meetup.com?
 In other words, what if Reddit was built to comfortably bridge the divide between real-world and online communities?
 3. What if social media was decentralized?
 What if you could have the independence of a small community, while having the discoverability of being part of a larger community?

+## Why should social media be decentralized?

+1. It would not be possible for a top-down authority like Mark Zuckerberg to say what is allowed on the site.
+Instead of top-down rules, which can be heavy-handed and difficult to enforce fairly, greater control over content would be given to individual communities and larger networks of communities that could include or exclude communities in a network based on their adherence to the rules.
+2. It would not be possible for a top-down authority to sell everyone's user data.
+3. Moderation could be improved and customized for individual communities, which would each have their own niche topic, like subreddits.
+4. It would be impossible to use the platform to spread disinformation across the entire world, because not all instances of the decentralized system would be connected.
+A network of related communities could share a user base, and make their content discoverable within the network, but in order to share the user base, each community would have to follow the rules of the network.
+And if it didn't want to become part of the network, it would have to form its own network or be disconnected from all of the other communities.

 ## Technology

 - AWS Amplify & AppSync